DMA Application and Deadlines

 - no GRE general test required

-Once the admissions committee has reviewed all of the application materials, successful applicants will be invited to a day long visit to the campus of the University of Notre Dame for a live audition.
+Once the admissions committee has reviewed all of the application materials, successful applicants will be invited to the campus of the University of Notre Dame for a live audition.
 There will be assistance with transportation and accommodations.

 Here they will meet with the faculty and students, and proceed through the following audition activities: